yaqwsx/PcbDraw/README.md

 - produce nicer SVG file structures (make SVG smaller by including each module exactly once, treat ids correctly,...)
 - support value labels on modules
-- maybe support Eagle boards directly (now you can import them into KiCAD and export as kicad_pcb)